 Premier Residential Programming for Adults with Disabilities

 Located in the heart of Palm Beach County, Florida, our cutting-edge residential program provides a continuum of services for those who may be developmentally disabled, significantly learning disabled, and/or chronically mentally ill.
 Our goal is to optimize our residents’ potential, enabling them to lead fulfilling lives in a least-restrictive environment.
-At the Melvin J. & Claire Levine Jewish Residential & Family Service (Levine JRFS), we are committed to working with you in order to provide a safe, nurturing environment for your child or loved one, in which they continually progress, establish, and meet their own personal goals through an individualized care plan.
+At the Melvin J. & Claire Levine Jewish Residential & Family Service (Levine JRFS), we are committed to working with you to provide a safe, nurturing environment for your child or loved one, in which they continually progress, and establish, and meet their own personal goals, through an individualized care plan.

 Take a Tour of Levine JRFS!

-With your input, we will determine the right levels of supervision, monitoring, structures and support necessary to promote the highest level of independent functioning for the individual.
-With our assessment and your input, we will learn as much as we can about your loved one in order to provide the care that you would expect.
+With your input, we will determine the appropriate levels of supervision, monitoring, structure and support necessary to promote the highest level of independent functioning for the individual.
+With our assessment and your input, we will learn as much as we can about your loved one to provide the care that you expect and they deserve.

 At Levine JRFS, we pride ourselves on providing the most innovative continuum of care for adults with disabilities in the country.
-Our continuum of services allows for various levels of monitoring and supervision and an easy transition between programs when a resident’s functional level changes.
+Our continuum of services allows for various levels of monitoring and supervision, and an easy transition between programs when a resident’s functional level changes.
 Residents in the group home and apartment programs socialize with one another, and feel part of a larger community.
 People are not static; needs change across time.
 The key to increasing independence for adults with disabilities is to find the right “fit” of structure and support,

 All Residents Benefit From: